Learn how to leverage subqueries to perform complex data retrieval in SQL by embedding one query within another.

 Explanation:

-This query lists employees whose departments are located in New York, using the multi-row subquery to supply multiple department_id
+This query lists employees whose departments are located in New York, using the multi-row subquery to supply multiple department_id values.

 3. Correlated Subqueries